nilsherzig/LLocalSearch/README.md

 # LLocalSearch

 > [!IMPORTANT]
-> I've pushed some very important performance upgrades to the container registry.
+> I've pushed some very important performance upgrades and hotfixes to the container registry.
 Please run "docker-compose pull" to update your containers.

 ## What it is